Tel: +1 (268) 721 3456

 This training aims to highlight the practical requirements of the examination criteria, by preparing Yachtmaster Offshore holders for the qualifying ocean passage they will subsequently make for their Yachtmaster Ocean examination.

-During the preparation week, which should ideally follow a Yachtmaster Ocean Theory course, you will put into practice:
+During the preparation week, which will follow a Yachtmaster Ocean Theory course, you will put into practice:

 - Food Provisioning